Ashapurna Devi: Biography

 Ashapurna Devi was born in a Baidya family on 8 January 1909 in North Calcutta.
+Her ancestral house is Gupta Bari, Begampur, in Hooghly district of West Bengal.
 Her birth name was Asha Purna Devi (Gupta).
 Her early childhood was spent in a traditional and extremely conservative family.
 Female children of the house were not allowed to go to school.
 Private tutors were employed only for the boys.
 It is said that as a baby Ashapurna used to listen to the readings of her brothers sitting opposite to them and that was how she learnt the alphabets.
 Though Ashapurna had no formal education as such, she was self-educated.

 Ashapurna's father Harendra Nath Gupta was a famous artist of the time who worked for furniture makers C. Lazarus & Co. as a designer.
 Ashapurna's mother Sarola Sundari was a great lover of books.
 It was her "intensive thirst" for reading classics and story books which was transmitted to Ashapurna and her sisters in their early age.

 Due to shortage of space, Harendra Nath shifted his family to a new house at 157/1B Acharya Prafulla Chandra Road (beside the Khanna Cinema Hall), which provided freedom to Sarola Sundari and her daughters to read according to their heart's desires.
 To satisfy Sarola Sundari's tremendous urge of reading there had been a continuous flow of books and magazines from the libraries of the time.
 As there was no dearth of leisure for the daughters and no bar to reading adult books from a very early age, Ashapurna and her sisters built a love-relationship with books.
 The period in which Ashapurna was raised was socially and politically restless, a time of nationalist agitation and awakening.
 Though the children of Harendra Nath did not have direct contact with the outside world, they were quite sensitive to the restlessness going on throughout the country led by Mahatma Gandhi and other political leaders who were ready to sacrifice their lives to bring independence.
 Thus different factors were responsible for nourishing the specific culture which guided Ashapurna from her early childhood to youth, and carried her to a definite platform through various experiences and ideals of life.